 Why We can’t just Give you More Medication to Speed Up Labor?

 With these medications, your health care provider is well aware that if we give you too much it can cause uterine rupture (where your uterus contracts so hard its walls break apart).
 This is EXTREMELY rare, but it is why we have to watch how much medication we give you.
 We also watch baby’s heart rate, because too many contractions can be bad for baby as well.
-The American College of Obstetricians has some very fine guidelines that providers must follow with these interventions.
+The American College of Obstetricians has some very specific guidelines that providers must follow with these interventions.

 Often moms don’t want contractions too close together, it makes difficult to find pain relief as well.
 We definitely want a minute between contractions for mom, baby and uterus to catch their breath.